csdms-contrib/topotoolbox/readme.md

 - new function: STREAMobj/mnoptimvar
 - modification: STREAMobj/STREAMobj2cell
 - modification: GRIDobj/demprofile
+- new function: ScaleBar
+- new function: xlinerel and ylinerel
 - topoapp was removed from this version
 - updates to readopentopo
 - updates to utilities: setextent and getextent